jakewies/pomodoro-react/README.md

 # The Pomodoro

-A simple pomodoro timer built with ReactJS using.
+A simple pomodoro timer built with ReactJS.
 [See it in action](https://jake-wies.github.io/pomodoro-react/).

 ## What is this?